codam-coding-college/spark-sessions/MLX42/SparkSession - MLX42.md

 4. Events & Hooks

 ### Window Management
-Our first step will be to open up some windows!
+Our first step will be to open up a window!
 (30 mins)

 1. In the set-up instructions, Some code was given to you for your `main.c` that included a call to `mlx_init`.
     But what does it do and what is its prototype?
 What does it return?
 (5 mins)